Cepr0/generic-crud/readme.md

 </dependensies>
 ```

-The library is used [MapStruct](http://mapstruct.org) framework, so you must add its dependency to your project as well:
+The library is used [MapStruct](http://mapstruct.org) framework, so you should add its dependency as well:
 ```xml
 <dependensies>
     <!-- ... -->